andrea-tango/HaraliCU/README.md

 # HaraliCU

-HaraliCU is a GPU-powered approach designed to efficiently computate the Gray-Level Co-occurrence Matrix (GLCM) in order to extract an exhaustive set of the Haralick features.
+HaraliCU is a GPU-powered approach designed to efficiently compute the Gray-Level Co-occurrence Matrix (GLCM) in order to extract an exhaustive set of the Haralick features.

-It has been conceived to overcome the limitations of the existing feature extraction and radiomics tools that cannot effectively manage the full-dynamics of gray-scale levels (i.e., 16 bit).
+It has been conceived to overcome the limitations of the existing feature extraction and radiomics tools that cannot effectively manage the full-dynamics of grey-scale levels (i.e., 16 bit).

 This novel approach is a promising solution that might enable multi-scale radiomic analyses by properly combining several values of distance offsets, orientations, and window sizes.